hbivnm/Venom-Crosshairs/README.md

 ### Planned features
 - [ ] Add checkbox to change "ALL" checkboxes into (ex.)
 "ALL primary weapons for _CLASS_".
 - [ ] Add "Update TF2WSC" notification when new release is available.
 - [ ] Suggestion by depi: Double-clicking a weapon in the ListView should select it as "current weapon".
-(Not to self: add class listviewentry)
+(Note to self: add class listviewentry)
-- [ ] Progress bar.
-- [ ] Suggestion by Kanga: Add hitsounds and killsounds.
+- [ ] Detect if non-TF2WSC config is present and rename folder.
+(This will probably mark the official 1.0 release)

 ### Implemented features
 - [x] Add current version label.